-Views of the Alps –The Austrian Alps are more than 100 km far from Bratislava.
-In the event of good weather, you can see them with the naked eye from the castle’s turret.
+The Austrian Alps are more than 100 km far from Bratislava.
+If weather conditions are favourable, you can see them with the naked eye from the castle’s turret.

-Bratislava Castle is the most famous monument of the capital.
-It is startling that from 1811, when it burned it was a ruin until 1953 when reconstruction began.
-Demolition was even considered during this period and other buildings were supposed to have been built in its place.
+Bratislava Castle is the most famous landmark of the capital.
+It is startling that from 1811 when it burned down, until 1953 when its reconstruction began, the castle gradually deteriorated and became a ruin.
+In the first half of the 20th century, its demolition was even considered on several occasions and an archive, office buildings or a university town were to be built in its place.

-Depiction on banknotes and coins –at present, you can see Bratislava Castle depicted on 10, 20 and 50 cent coins.
-Previously, it was depicted on 500 koruna banknotes.
+At present, you can see Bratislava Castle depicted on 10, 20 and 50 Eurocent coins.
+Previously, it was depicted on 500 Slovak koruna banknotes.

 Due to its dominant and strategic location, the castle hill has been gradually settled since prehistoric times.
 Thanks to archaeological research, Celtic and Roman buildings, Great Moravian finds and medieval architecture has been preserved.
 The golden treasure of coins, Biatecs, belong to the most famous finds.
 In particular, the incredible discoveries from the reconstruction of 2008 to 2014 rewrote the history of Bratislava.
 Apparently, it was the original Carnuntum, the lost capital of the Celts.

 The castle courtyard turns to an exceptional place at the dawn.
 Romance in the form of a sunset attracts a number of domestic and foreign couples.